undergrad-partner-school

 Retention Rate

 The graduation rate is another indicator to take into account.
-This rate shows how many students complete their degrees in a certain number of years.
-The six-year graduation rate at this institution stands at 25%.
+It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
+The six-year graduation rate at this school is 30%.

 Student Body